 How to appeal against a decision on social assistance

-The municipality’s social services ombudsman can give advice on how to claim a revised decision from a local authority committee or on how to appeal against a decision to a court of law.
+Your municipality’s social services ombudsman can give advice and help in matters relating to the status of social welfare services’ clients.
+They are also able to give advice on how to claim a revised decision from a local social welfare board or how to appeal against a decision to a court of law.

 The Ministry of Social Affairs and Health does not process appeals, complaints or official complaints.